Technology

 Working principle

-Hot bondable interface, stable bulk.
+Hot deposition interface, stable printed structure.

 The goal is simple: keep the material at the interface ready to bond when the next bead arrives, while keeping the larger printed structure stable enough to hold geometry.